Going to Geology Conferences

 In order to go to a meeting you need to:

 - Submit to Geology Department Head Jeff Rahl and the Administrative Assistant a justification for funding.
-Your justification should include at least a preliminary schedule of talks and events that you plan to attend, and why you think this would be beneficial to your current work and future plans in geology, or, in other words, what you hope to gain from the experience.
-You can change up what you actually go to at the conference, but we need to see that you've thought about how you might spend your time there.
+Your justification should include your abstract if you are presenting and at least a preliminary schedule of talks and events that you plan to attend.
+Also say why you think this would be beneficial to your current work and future plans in geology, or, in other words, what you hope to gain from the experience.
+You can change up what you actually go to at the conference -- you probably won't know what days you are going when you submit this -- but checking out what will be going on at the conference will be helpful to you.
+And we want to see that you've thought about how you might spend your time there.

-- Include with your justification the days you will travel to and from the meeting.
+- When it gets closer to the conference, Sarah will be in touch about what days you will travel to and from the meeting.
 We will need to know what time you can leave campus and what time you need to be back on campus.
-Remember, you need to have cleared any absences from classes with professors before you submit your request.
+Remember, you need to have cleared any absences from classes with professors.

 - After the conference you need to submit to Geology Department Head Jeff Rahl and the Administrative Assistant a 1 to 2 page summary of your experience at the meeting, including the most interesting presentations and topics you attended, the benefit that attending the meeting had for you as a student of geology or citizen, and any new opinions you have about the geological profession.
 These notes will likely be shared with the donors to the fund that supports your travel.